mragon2/Deep-Learning-HRTEM-Images-Gold-Nanoparticles/README.md

 ## 2. Python codes
 ### 2.1 Images Simulation

 The Python script to run for simulating HRTEM images and the corresponding CHs label maps are *make_NPs_data.py* or its parallelized version (much more efficient!) *make_NPs_data_multiprocessing.py*.
 The scripts *make_NPs_data_utils* and *make_NPs_statistics.py* are used as dependencies.
 The scripts generate the folders which contain the training data (simulated HRTEM image and CHs label maps).
 The jupyter-notebook *visualize_NPs_data.ipynb* illustrates how the code works step-by-step, providing the explaination for each line.
+Please run:

 ```yaml
 python make_NPs_data_multiprocessing.py